 Forensic Scientist at U.S. Customs and Border Protection

 Kara started at Eckerd College in August of 1988.
 As a native of St. Petersburg, she started with others from the area which had pluses and minuses.
-Autumn term had a big impact on her, and is still in contact with Dr. George Meese, the professor.
-She spent most of her time studying as she found chemistry very challenging, but she also took many classes about other cultures which, along with Winter Terms in the Soviet Union and Hawaii, which kicked her travel bug into high gear.
+Autumn Term had a big impact on her, and she is still in contact with Dr. George Meese, her Autumn Term professor.
+She spent most of her time studying as she found chemistry very challenging, but she also took many classes about other cultures.
+These classes, along with Winter Terms in the Soviet Union and Hawaii, kicked her travel bug into high gear.

 After grad school (Ph.D. in Analytical Chemistry), she started her career as a chemist with the EPA where she was involved in air pollution research.
 After six years, she joined Customs and Border Protection (CBP) in their Savannah Laboratory.

 In her 16 years with CBP she has analyzed samples, traveled all over the country, and worked with officers, agents and import specialists.
 The laboratories that she works with assist officers and agents with controlled substance analysis, fingerprint processing and examining, radiation screening, and import specialists with trade analyses.
 CBP is responsible for not only border security but also facilitation of legitimate trade.
 All consumer goods not made in America, from raw material to finished goods are analyzed for their composition, country of origin, and/or compliance with US and International Trade Laws.
 Kara prefers trade analysis, where the work is constantly changing, while also participating in controlled substance analysis and fingerprint processing at times.
 Recent interests include auto parts, precious metals, designer clothes, and shoes.